buds-lab/make-yourself-comfortable-jitai-journal-paper/README.md

-## Make yourself comfortable: Using smartwatch-based Just-in-time Adaptive Interventions (JITAI) for mitigating urban-scale heat and noise
+## Make yourself comfortable: Nudging urban heat and noise mitigation with smartwatch-based Just-in-time Adaptive Interventions (JITAI)

-Public repository for the paper titled **'Make yourself comfortable: Using smartwatch-based Just-in-time Adaptive Interventions (JITAI) for mitigating urban-scale heat and noise'** using Cozie-Apple data collected during the `orenth` and `usk` experiments.
-In the paper, `orenth` is referred to as 'phase 1', and `usk` is referred to as 'phase 2'.
+Public repository for the paper titled **Make yourself comfortable: Nudging urban heat and noise mitigation with smartwatch-based Just-in-time Adaptive Interventions (JITAI)** using Cozie-Apple data collected during the `orenth` and `usk` experiments.
+In the paper, `orenth` is referred to as 'Phase 1', and `usk` is referred to as 'Phase 2'.

 ## Requirements